What is Kpop?

 Maybe you’ve heard the term and would like to know more about why it’s becoming so popular.

-Kpop is Korean popular music.
-It is mainstream music that originated from South Korea.
-Korean pop music in Korea could be thought of as similar to Taylor Swift in the United States.
+K-pop music in the country could be thought of as similar to Taylor Swift in the United States.

-You may see the word written as K-pop, K pop, Kpop, K-Pop, and KPOP.
+You may see Korean pop written as K-pop, K pop, Kpop, K-Pop, and KPOP.

 What is Kpop music?

 The term K-pop includes many different musical elements and genres under its umbrella.
 Along with Korean pop, it can also include Korean rock music, hip hop, and electronic music.
 K-pop is considered a fairly new form of music.
 The type of K-Pop music that you’re listening to today was formed around the 1990s.

 The roots of K-pop began in the 1950s, however, and have since then already been influenced a lot by different types of Western music and pop groups.
 American pop music culture has especially had – and still does have – an effect on K-Pop.

 What was the first Kpop group in Korea?